-Impending release of Arizona election audit results puts state’s AG on the spot
+Impending release of election audit results puts Arizona AG on the spot

 Mr. Brnovich’s allies also dismiss the idea he has been absent from the playing field.
 They say he has defended, on constitutional grounds, the Senate-led effort, welcomed the legislature’s bids to strengthen election laws, and told the Department of Justice to stop sticking its nose in the state’s business.

-It’s not clear what options Mr. Brnovich will actually have for action.
+It’s unclear what options Mr. Brnovich will actually have for action.

-Senate President Karen Fann and Senate Judiciary Chair Warren Peterson, both Republicans, with join Cyber Ninjas CEO Doug Logan and others in presenting the findings Friday in the Arizona Senate chamber.
+Senate President Karen Fann and Senate Judiciary Chair Warren Petersen, both Republicans, with join Cyber Ninjas CEO Doug Logan and others in presenting the findings Friday in the Arizona Senate chamber.

 The big question is then what?